The Government is committed to the safety and wellbeing of all NDIS participants and making sure NDIS funding is used the right way.

 In May 2023, the Taskforce held Participant First focus groups.

-These have helped us understand some initial participant views on a range of issues around integrity in the NDIS.
+This helped us understand some initial participant views on a range of issues around integrity in the NDIS.